 Starting with the legal aspects, the course will further examine the critical issues facing employee recruitment, retention and development.
 Methods complimenting best of class processes will provide tools for the Health Care manager.

-This course introduces students to financial statement development, information processing, and communication for managerial decision making.
+This course introduces students to the basic aspects of accounting used in the health care industry.
+The principles that are introduced can be applied in a variety of non-profit and for profit health care settings.
+The primary objective is for students to understand financial statement development, information processing, and communication for wise and informative managerial decision making.
 Topics include; budgeting, cash flow, financial accounting, and performance evaluation.

 ECN 535 The Economics of Health and Health Care Policy (3 credits)

 The course applies the basic tools of microeconomic analysis to health economics and health care policy.
 Students will gain an understanding of the market behaviors of the major players in health care markets, including consumers, providers, insurers, and government entities.

 FIN 585 Health Care Financial Management (3 credits)

 The primary objective of this course is to introduce students to fiscal management within the health care industry.
 The course teaches the principles, concepts, and analytical tools of health care financial management.
 Topics addressed include: cash flow analysis of capital budgeting, hurdle rates, raising capital through investment banks, financial restructuring and acquisition management.